Anza-Borrego Desert: Wind Cave wash - Gypsum Peak - loop

 [In some years a regular car can make it all the way up to the wind caves.
 But unless you check at the visitor centre, don't even think about it.
 As the road, in some years, may even be challenging for high clearance cars.]

-As soon as you see the wind cave sign on the left side of the wash (after 5 miles), keep left and turn in the South fork.
+As soon as you see the wind cave sign on the left side of the wash (after 5 miles), keep left and turn into the South fork.

 Drive another 500 yards or so and park.